naushad91/AcademyPro_course-selling-app/README.md

 ## 📈 Impact

-This project improves course delivery efficiency by enabling educators to launch learning content independently.
-It has been structured for scalability, with a focus on usability and secure payments.
+This project enhances course delivery efficiency by empowering educators to independently launch learning content.
+I am actively working on creating a user-friendly, intuitive UI that simplifies the learning experience, while ensuring the platform is scalable and supports secure payment processing.

 ---